The MythBusters Take on Drowsy Driving

 - Slow reaction time

 Shift workers, young male drivers, people with certain medical conditions, and those who don’t get enough sleep are also at higher risk when it comes to drowsy driving.
+Regardless of the reasons why, many of these drives end in fatal crashes or other more minor drowsy driving crashes.

 1. One easy way to stay safe is to get some shut-eye!
 According to the National Institutes of Health, adults need 7 or 8 hours of sleep a day, and teens need even more at 9 to 10 hours.
 If you know you haven’t gotten sufficient sleep, then make sure you rest up before you get in the car.

 2. The buddy system is another great way to keep your eyes on the road and not behind your eyelids.
 If you’re going long distances, bring someone along.
 They can trade off driving or help keep you awake if you find yourself getting sleepy.
+If both of you are tired, the best route to take is to pull off the road and find somewhere to get some sleep.

 3. You might not realize it, but some medications have side effects that can cause drowsiness.
 Make sure you read the labels before taking anything and getting behind the wheel.

 4. Drink some caffeine to give yourself a boost of energy if you think you might be getting sleepy any time soon.
+If your regular dose of caffeine isn’t quite doing it for you, find somewhere to take a nap.

-Remember, most auto insurance rates will increase with any accident—no matter who is at fault.
+Remember, most auto insurance rates will increase with any accident no matter who is at fault.
 In order to keep your premiums down and the road a safer place, take a cat nap or a nice long snooze before you hit the road the next time.
 That way, your car trips will be a dream instead of a nightmare.

 Leave a Reply